Orthodontics

 Why is orthodontic treatment crucial?

-• Since people with bad bites chew less efficiently it can often result in nutritional deficiencies in severe cases
+• Since people with bad bites chew less efficiently, it can, in severe cases, result in nutritional deficiencies.

-• Since the teeth withstands a tremendous amount of force when one bites down, in the case of people with improper bites the back teeth are likely to wear out more quickly
+• Since the teeth withstand a tremendous amount of force when one bites down, in the case of people with improper bites, the back teeth are likely to wear out more quickly.

 At what age can one start orthodontic screening and treatment?